Gamera

-Gamera (ガメラ, Gamera) is a giant monster, or kaiju, that debuted in the 1965 film Gamera, the Giant Monster by Daiei Film.
+Gamera (ガメラ, Gamera) is a giant monster, or kaiju, (Note: The term "daikaiju" (大怪獣, daikaijū), which signifies "great kaiju", has been sporadically used for the Japanese titles of the franchise's productions ever since the first film Gamera, the Giant Monster (1965), and the character has been viewed as one.) that debuted in the 1965 film Gamera, the Giant Monster by Daiei Film.
 The character and the first film were intended to follow the success of Toho's Godzilla film series, while various staffs have participated in both and related franchises, and the two franchises have influenced each other.
-The Daiei franchise has become a Japanese icon in its own right and one of the many representatives of Japanese cinema, appearing in a total of 12 films produced by Daiei Film and later by Tokuma Shoten and Kadokawa Daiei Studio (Kadokawa Corporation) respectively, and various other media such as novels, anime, videos, manga and cartoons, magazines, video games, television programs, shows, other merchandises, and so on.
+The Daiei franchise has become a Japanese icon in its own right and one of the many representatives of Japanese cinema, appearing in a total of 12 films produced by Daiei Film and later by Tokuma Shoten and Kadokawa Daiei Studio (Kadokawa Corporation) respectively, and various other mediums such as novels, anime, videos, manga and cartoons, magazines, video games, television programs, shows, other merchandises, and so on.

 Gamera is depicted as a giant, flying, fire-breathing, prehistoric turtle.
 In the series' first film, Gamera is portrayed as an aggressive and destructive monster, though he also saved a child's life.
 As the films progressed, Gamera took on a more benevolent role, becoming a protector of humanity, especially children, nature, and the Earth from extraterrestrial races and other giant monsters.

 The Gamera franchise has been (both directly and indirectly) very influential in Japan and internationally.
 This is seen notably in the productions of the Daimajin and Yokai Monsters film franchises and influences on the entire tokusatsu genre, including the Godzilla franchise, and the domestic television industry.
 The franchise directly and indirectly contributed in starting of two influential social phenomena (the two "Kaiju Booms" (jp)(jp) and their successor "Yōkai / Kaiki Boom"), and Gamera and Daimajin franchises were part of the "Kaiju Booms".
 Gamera and Daimajin and other related characters have been referenced and used in various topics, such as the naming of prehistoric turtles (Sinemys gamera (jp) and Gamerabaena), an algorithm to study plasma bubbles, and many others.
-27 November is publicly referred as "Gamera Day" (ガメラの日, Gamera no Hi) in Japan, and Gamera and related characters are used as mascots by the city of Chōfu.
+27 November is publicly referred to as the "Gamera Day" (ガメラの日, Gamera no Hi) in Japan, and Gamera and related characters are used as mascots by the city of Chōfu.